KyleLamoureux/COMP3040_A3/README.md

 # UofMInfo API

 ## Description
-Supply detailed information about courses and professors at the U of M.
+UofMInfo is a tool to find out detailed information about courses and professors at the University of Manitoba.
+The purpose of this API is to convenience students when they are registering for courses.

 ## Endpoints
 ### get_course_info